OctopusDeploy/docs/docs/installation/octopus-in-container/docker-compose.md

 ---

 ## Start everything with Docker Compose
-For evaluation purposes you may want to run a stand-alone sql instance to run alongside the Octopus Server.
+For evaluation purposes you may want to run a stand-alone SQL Server instance to run alongside the Octopus Server.
 For this scenario you can leverage [Docker Compose](https://docs.docker.com/compose/overview/) to spin up and manage a multi-container Docker application as a single unit.

 A simple example of a `docker-compose.yml` file combining a SQL Server instance along with a dependant Octopus Server looks as follows.